PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "We must go," said Samga.

 Boltac grabbed the remnants of Themistre's Bag of Holding and wrapped them around the lamp handle.
 This time, when he picked it up, It did not light.
-He a loose end of the burlap covered the motto carved into the metal.
+He flipped a loose end of the burlap over the lamp's motto.
 "Burns with the flame of a true heart," Boltac muttered, "En-henh."

 One of the slow-to-rise Orcs saw them go.
 The creature cried, "Hork!" but it was a half-hearted protest at best.
 The gold hung heavy in his belly and made it difficult for the Orc to rise.